omnilaboratory/OmniBOLT-spec/README.md

 # Implementation

-Implementation of Omni-BOLT specification can be found in this repository [LightningOnOmnilayer](https://github.com/LightningOnOmnilayer/LightningOnOmni)
+Implementation of OmniBOLT specification can be found in this repository [LightningOnOmnilayer](https://github.com/LightningOnOmnilayer/LightningOnOmni)

 # Contribution